"Big Four" to audit Spain's banking sector

-MADRID Spain has picked the "Big Four" accounting firms KPMG KPMG.UL, PwC PWC.UL, Deloitte DLTE.UL and Ernst & Young ERNY.UL to carry a full, individual audit of its ailing banks, a source with knowledge of the decision told Reuters on Saturday.
+MADRID, June 2 Spain has picked the "Big Four" accounting firms KPMG, PwC, Deloitte and Ernst & Young to carry a full, individual audit of its ailing banks, a source with knowledge of the decision told Reuters on Saturday.

-The review, which should take a few months, will complement an ongoing exercise to stress test Spain's banking sector by consulters Oliver Wyman and Roland Berger, whose first results are expected around mid-June.
+The review, which should take a few months, will complement an ongoing exercise to stress test Spain's banking sector by consultors Oliver Wyman and Roland Berger, whose first results are expected around mid-June.

 "I can confirm (the names)," the source said.